 The Mask.
 1911-1915 Covers.
 A Quarterly Journal of the Art of the Theatre.
 Edited by Edward Gordon Craig.
 Florence, Italy: Arena Goldoni, [1911 - 1915.]

-Single volume bound in its original ¾ vellum over heavy plain paper boards especially for the top tier of subscribers; 4 raised bands, lettering on spine in black ink.
+Single volume, large 8vo.
+Bound in its original ¾ vellum over heavy plain paper boards especially for the top tier of subscribers; 4 raised bands, lettering on spine in black ink.

 Affixed to the inside of the front pastedown is a bookseller’s label, 1 inch in diameter, orange & blue color illustration of a crab - “The Sunwise Turn.”
 This was the midtown bookshop and gallery located on 51 E. 41st St., NYC.
 It was founded by Madge Jenison and Mary Mowbray-Clarke in 1916, known for being one of the first woman-owned American bookstores; it was a hot-bed of culture and artistic thought (Peggy Guggenheim volunteered as an intern there.)